 To be eligible for award consideration as a High School Student, you must:

 - be a graduating high school senior living or going to high school within the city of Chicago.
-Applicants who do not live or go to high school within the city of Chicago, at the time of application, are not eligible for consideration.
+Applicants who do not live or go to high school within the city of Chicago are not eligible for consideration.

 - complete a 2020 application by the April 1st deadline.